Join Here | Log In

 Taurine in bile acids:

 Taurine can be conjugated, or bound, to bile acids.
 Bile acids secreted by the liver and into the intestines can undergo several different reactions to create what are known as secondary bile acids or bile salts.
-When bile acids are conjugated with taurine, they become more water soluble and have increased polarity.
+When bile acids are conjugated with taurine, they become more water-soluble and have increased polarity.

 Quick background: Bile acids are produced in the liver and then transported to the gallbladder, where they are stored as bile until needed.
 Bile is released in response to eating foods containing fat and then emulsifies that fat for absorption by the intestines.

-Taurine deficiency in animals results in impaired bile acid synthesis.[ref]
-A lack of taurine also affects the gut microbiome.
+• Gut microbiome and bile acids: A lack of taurine also affects the gut microbiome.
 When taurine-conjugated bile acids reach the intestine, taurine can interact with bacteria and promote the production of short-chain fatty acids.
 Animal studies also show that supplemental taurine can affect the gut microbiome in positive ways, especially after antibiotics.[ref]

 In the heart:

-In the heart, taurine makes up about 60% of the free amino acid pool and is important in muscle function and prevention of heart disease.[ref]
+In the heart, taurine makes up about 60% of the free amino acid pool and is important in muscle function and the prevention of heart disease.[ref]

-- Cardiomyopathy:
+• Cardiomyopathy:

 Early on, researchers found that if pets don’t get enough taurine in their food, they will develop cardiomyopathy.
-Additionally, when the genes involved in taurine transport are knocked out in mice, it leads to cardiomyopathy.[ref] - Heart failure:
+Additionally, when the genes involved in taurine transport are knocked out in mice, it leads to cardiomyopathy.[ref]

 In the 1980s, clinical trials using supplemental taurine showed benefits for heart failure patients.
 One way taurine interacts with the heart is by regulating osmosis in the endothelial cells that line the blood vessels.
 This can directly alter membrane permeability and lead to the relaxation of the blood vessels.
 Additionally, taurine can act as an antioxidant when oxidative stress is high.
-In this way, taurine modulates inflammation, including protection against atherosclerotic plaque formation.[ref] - Arrhythmia:
+In this way, taurine modulates inflammation, including protection against atherosclerotic plaque formation.[ref]

 Taurine may also have benefits for arrhythmias.
-A case study series showed that taurine plus arginine prevented PVCs (premature ventricular contractions) and reduced premature atrial contractions by 50%.[ref] - Fibrosis:
+A case study series showed that taurine plus arginine prevented PVCs (premature ventricular contractions) and reduced premature atrial contractions by 50%.[ref]

-Animal studies show that taurine could reverse the fibrosis and changes in the heart due to atrial fibrillation.[ref][ref] - Atherosclerosis:
+Animal studies show that taurine could reverse the fibrosis and changes in the heart due to atrial fibrillation.[ref][ref]

 Taurine may help in reducing or preventing atherosclerosis.
 Multiple animal studies show taurine supplementation playing a beneficial role, and epidemiological studies show that high dietary consumption of taurine is associated with low levels of atherosclerosis.
 For example, studies in Japanese populations that eat abundant seafood, such as scallops, octopus, and white fish, show high levels of taurine and low levels of atherosclerosis and heart disease.[ref][ref]